What Do You Do?

 I work with clients at Atlanta PT in Atlanta, GA.
 You will see me, and only me, for at least 1 hour on every visit where we will perform a complete movement behavior assessment to determine a plan of treatment.

 The clinic is located in Smyrna/Vinings within 10-20 minutes from downtown Atlanta, Buckhead, Midtown, Sandy Springs, East Cobb, Marietta, Douglasville, and Powder Springs.
-Please feel free to contact my office by clicking the icon below for information on setting up an appointment.
+Please feel free to contact me for more information or call the office at 770-989-1405 to schedule.

 Do you offer video/phone consultations?